Frequently Asked Questions

 What if I don’t have space in my course to fit in an internship / work placement?

-La Trobe University supports not for credit internships through the Career Ready Program.
-For more information about La Trobe University’s Career Ready Program, please click here.
+La Trobe University supports not for credit internships through the Career Ready program.
+For more information about Career Ready, please click here.

-A "not for credit" placement is a placement which is completed alongside your academic studies but for which you do not earn any credit towards your degree.
-An example of a not-for-credit placement will be an volunteer opportunity.
+A "not for credit" placement is classified as a volunteering opportunity which you undertake alongside your academic studies but for which you do not earn any credit towards your degree.

 Can I do my internship / work placement overseas?

 Yes.
-There are some opportunities to do a placement overseas, subject to the approval of your Subject Coordinator and Study Abroad.
-The best place to start is to have a conversation with your Subject Coordinator.
-You might also find the Overseas Short Programs section of the La Trobe University website helpful.
+There are some opportunities to do a placement overseas, subject to the approval of your Subject Coordinator and La Trobe Abroad.
+The best place to start is to contact La Trobe Abroad to find out what opportunities are available.
+You can also find some information on the Overseas Short Programs section of the La Trobe University website.

 How will I benefit from doing an internship / work placement?